henryle-n/Web-Scraping-Challenge/README.md

  **scrape_mars.py** | scraping codes to scrap the data and export new data into new table |

 ## Summary
-* All data was successfully load / query into MongoDB, no significant event occurs
+* All data was successfully loaded / queried into MongoDB, no significant event occurs
 * Three python files were built to split the codes into easier to read, troubleshoot, test, etc. when problems occur
 * The challenging part is writing CSS file to work with Flask & HTML
 * Pending on internet connection, several websites took a very long time to load or not loading at all.
 This causes errors or missing data as the website has not yet done redering  HTML / CSS files